MarcoStb1993/robot_statemachine/rsm_core/README.md

 }
 ```

+Furthermore, if the Exploration is run in *Interrupt* mode, the additional service provider is required to publish a `goalObsolete`
+topic of type [std_msgs/Bool](http://docs.ros.org/api/std_msgs/html/msg/Bool.html), publishing the value "true" if the goal has become
+obsolete.

 #### Navigation Plugin

 The navigation plugin requires a larger number of services and topics that need to be processed to fully interface all